NSHipster/articles/2014-05-05-ibaction-iboutlet-iboutletcollection.md

 In programming, what often begins as a necessary instruction eventually becomes a vestigial cue for humans.
 In the case of Objective-C, [`#pragma` directives](http://nshipster.com/pragma/), [method type encodings](http://nshipster.com/type-encodings/), and all but the most essential [storage classes](http://nshipster.com/c-storage-classes/) have been rendered essentially meaningless, as the compiler becomes increasingly sophisticated.
 Discarded and disregarded during the compilation phase, they nonetheless remain useful to the development process as a whole, insofar as what they can tell other developers about the code itself.

 For developers just starting with Cocoa & Cocoa Touch, the `IBAction`, `IBOutlet`, and `IBOutletCollection` macros are particularly bewildering examples of this phenomenon.
-With their raison d'être‎ has been obscured by decades of change, confusion by anyone without sufficient context is completely understandable.
+With their raison d'être obscured by decades of change, confusion by anyone without sufficient context is completely understandable.

 As we'll learn in this week's article, though having outgrown their technical necessity, they remain a vibrant tradition in the culture of Objective-C development.